 If you have particularly chatty people on your WhatsApp list, you’ll know how annoying it can be to converse with them using a mobile keyboard.
-Thankfully, there is a way to use WhatsApp on your PC, so you can type with your hardware keyboard.
-Here’s how to use WhatsApp on your PC or Chrome.
+You can’t really get the gossip grapevine (or more important messages) going at a measly 20 words per minute.
+Thankfully, there is a way to use WhatsApp on your PC so that you can type with your hardware keyboard and really express yourself.

 Before We Start

 It’s worth noting that you can’t use WhatsApp on your PC without first setting it up on your mobile phone.
 As you’ll soon see, it’s impossible to use WhatsApp on a desktop PC without having the mobile app on your phone.

 As such, if you don’t have a phone with WhatsApp installed, you’ll find it difficult to follow these steps.
 If you do, be sure to have it on hand before you get started.